giant australian cuttlefish

 The temporary closure area includes all waters bound by a line commencing from the Point Lowly Lighthouse and following the eastern boundary of the existing closure area to 100 metres offshore from the high water mark and then following the coastline to a point 100 metres south of the boat ramp breakwater near Port Lowly.

-Highest level of protection
+Highest Level of Protection

 In May 2023, the State Government has made a ban on cuttlefish fishing in the Upper Spencer Gulf permanent to protect this one-of-a-kind breeding event.
 Fishers must not target or take any cuttlefish species in the waters north of a line from Northern Spencer Gulf north of the line between Arno Bay and Wallaroo.